chuckstack/chuckstack.github.io/src-ls/postgres-convention/table-record-convention.md

 # Table and Record Convention

-The purpose of this section is to describe a way to universally describe how to find data in the database based on a table_name and a record_uu.
+The purpose of this section is to describe a way to universally link and find data in the database based on a record's table_name and a record_uu convention.

-All tables have a 'single' primary key (even if it is a link table).
-The purpose of this decision is to enable the concept of table_name + record_uu unique record identification.
-Said another way, if you know the table_name and the record_uu of any given record, you can always find the details associated with that record.
+As described in [table convention](./table-convention.md), all tables have a 'single' primary key (even if it is a link table).
+All tables have generated values for the column names: `table_name` and `record_uu`.
+Said another way, if you know the table_name and the record_uu of any given record, you can always:

+- Load the actual record
+- Find any information associated with that record

-This convention also allows us to create many features that are shared across all records in all tables.
-These features include centralized logs, attachments, statistics and attributes.
+These conventions create simple ways to deliver universal services like attachments, change logs, [attribute tagging](./attribute-tag.md), [denormalized statistics](./statistics-convention.md) with minimal logic and complexity.
+Said another way, they allow us to create many features that are shared across all records in all tables.